 The good news is that there has recently been another High Court decision, this time called the Wik decision.
 This one initially affected the farmers in the Australian State of Queensland.
-Its affect on all Australians is now becoming apparent (see map P?)
-So now we have miners and farmers confronting these problems.
+Its affect on all Australians is now becoming apparent (see Three stage Australian Map) So now we have miners and farmers confronting these problems.
 Hopefully the next High Court decision may involve golf-courses and football fields and then the average Australian will really become involved.